TeachersFirst - Featured Sites: Week of May 3, 2015

 Story Share is the perfect solution for finding relevant and readable content for older students unable to read above the elementary level.
 Digital content provides interesting material...more

 Story Share is the perfect solution for finding relevant and readable content for older students unable to read above the elementary level.
 Digital content provides interesting material that doesn't condescend to teen readers.
-Browse through titles or choose from the different genres to find available material.
-Login isn't required to read books.
-However, it allows you to add books to a reading list and to bookmark the stopping point while reading books.
+Use scroll down the landing page to The Matrix to filter the correct reading level and interest level.
+Login is required to read books, and it allows you to add books to a reading list and to bookmark the stopping point while reading books.
+Be sure to check out the The Blog to find books on current topics and ideas for reading nooks, etc.

 In the ClassroomIntroduce this site to your reluctant or struggling readers on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups to find interesting reading material.
-Be sure to provide a link to Story Share on your class website or blog for students to explore at home.
-Use this site to differentiate for students of all levels and for use with special education or ESL/ELL students.
-Have students write their own comprehension questions and answers based on the podcast to check their own comprehension and to exchange with classmates.
+Be sure to provide a link to Story Shares on your class website or blog for students to explore at home.
+Use this site to differentiate for students of all levels and for use with special education or ENL/ESL students.
+Have students write their own comprehension questions and answers based on the book to check their own comprehension and to exchange with classmates.

 Grades1 to 8